WORDS BY JOSEPH FURNESS

 The Air Jordan 5 ‘Wings’ is a sneaker for maximalists.
 Covered in doodles drawn by students from the Chicago-based non-profit cultural arts centre Little Black Pearl Art And Design Academy, the sneaker was designed to raise awareness about Jordan Brand’s The UNCF Wings Scholar Program (hence the name).

 Jordan Brand revisited a popular ‘06 Air Jordan 5 release in 2021 – the AJ5 ‘Stealth’.
-The modernised take on the royal blue colourway features subtle tweaks, including black embroidery and an icy blue outsole.
+The modernized take on the royal blue colorway features subtle tweaks, including black embroidery and an icy blue outsole.

 The Air Jordan 5 ‘What The’ is a compilation of some of the most striking AJ5s released over the years – namely ‘Tokyo’, ‘Shanghai’, ‘Raging Bull’, ‘Laser’, ‘Quai 54’, 'Bel-Air', ‘Green Bean’ and ‘Army Olive’.
 Needless to say, this colorway is best reserved for extroverts.